laurenra/svg-test/README.md

 index.html
 main.js
 ```
 Open **index.html** in a browser.
-Click on the different SVG images to see
+Click on the different SVG images to toggle
-toggle a color change.
+a color change.

 ### Mendix investigation